Jess Fishlock: Seattle Reign FC, 2013-2026

 During the first few months of the 2016 season, Fishlock was unavailable due to injury along with a number of offensive players, including forwards Manon Melis and Megan Rapinoe.
 Seattle finished the regular season in fifth place with a record, narrowly missing a playoff spot by two points.

+On 24 November 2025, Fishlock signed a new contract with the team to play until the end of 2026.
+She is the only player still with her original team from when the league launched in 2013.

+Fishlock scored in a 2–1 win over Orlando Pride on 15 March 2026, in the Reign's opening game of the 2026 season, which is Fishlock's 13th NWSL season.
+On April 26, Fishlock suffered an ankle injury during a game and had to be stretchered off the field.
+She returned to play on Aug.
+1, scoring the game-winning goal against Bay FC.

+On 21 April 2026, Fishlock announced that she would retire at the end of the NWSL season.

 Glasgow City loan

 After the conclusion of the NWSL season in August 2013, it was announced that Fishlock would join Scottish Women's Premier League champions Glasgow City on loan until November 2013.
 Of her signing Glasgow City head coach Eddie Wolecki Black said, "This signing is significant, not only for the club but also the country.
 Whilst we continue to set new records at home, our aim is to make progress on the European stage and the signing of Jess highlights this.
 She will bring experience, versatility, pace and intelligence to the team and most importantly will raise the standard of the players around her.
 That's what top players do, they make good players better players both on and off the park."
 She scored two goals in her six appearances for the club helping the club finish in first place during the regular season and win the Scottish Women's Cup.
 She also competed in four matches in the 2013–14 UEFA Women's Champions League with the club reaching the Round of 8.